DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 No, currently you can't do that.
 You are stuck with your username.

 ### Can I search the usernames of other people?
-No, you can't search for other people.
-Currently there's no way to do that.
+Currently, the only way to search for a user is to type @ in chat followed by their name. e.g @tripplehelix

 ### What are Gangs and how do I create one?
 Gangs here are the equivalent of clans or guilds in other MMORPGs.